 --ssl-mode=REQUIRED.
 The default user is named "admin" which you use as the username in the

 -u parameter.
-After running the command, you'll be prompted to enter the admin user's password, which you can get from the credentials section of the Connection info panel.
+The admin user's password you can get from the credentials section of the Connection info panel.

 If you prefer, you can use the self-signed certificate to verify the server.
 Change the

 --ssl-mode parameter to